 Noga’s visit brings her in contact with Uriah, her ex-husband (whom Yehoshua names after the ultimate biblical cuckold), who left her ten years earlier because she refused to have children and even aborted their fetus upon becoming pregnant.
 Although he has already married another woman and has children, Uriah is still attached to Noga, following her obsessively in an attempt to understand their shared past.
 He “mourns and yearns for the child not born to him.”
 In the guise of a light family melodrama, Yehoshua deals with weighty political matters: attachment and loyalty to home versus distance and detachment; romantic faith versus cold practicality; and hope, anticipation, and potential for the future versus the possibility (or the impossibility) of reconstructing the past.
 These questions are embodied in the figures of the ex-spouses.
 Noga defines herself as “a reasonable and rational woman” who is not stuck in the past and does not claim to predict the future, and who does not weigh considerations such as fear or utopian hope.
 Uriah, by contrast, represents “the right of return” to the past: For many years, he has saved the key to Noga’s childhood home, where they first consummated their love, and he remembers their time together in intricate detail.
-Moreover, he works as the director of the recycling department of the Ministry of Environmental Protection, thus representing the longing for recycling and restoration, the desire to return to and live out a lost past.
+Moreover, he works as the director of the recycling department of the Ministry of Environmental Protection, thus representing the longing for recycling and restoration, the desire to live out a lost past.

 Noga’s rejection of pregnancy and children is also a rejection of anticipation – after all, pregnancy is the epitome of anticipation and potentiality, while birth is a symbolic hold on the future.
 Unlike Noga, Uriah maintains a grasp on anticipation and hope; ironically, however, his hope is aimed at a lost past that can no longer be renewed.
 Noga’s mother, too, tends toward preservation.
 Not only does she refrain from the logical decision to leave her home in Jerusalem, but she also continues to hope that her daughter will have a child with Uriah, so that “some real part of you will remain in this world, not just musical notes that vanish into the air.”
 Noga herself dismisses her mother’s hopes as “delusions.”

 While Noga’s choice to leave Israel is explained purely as the result of professional considerations, the novel also implies additional reasons.
 Noga describes Israel as “a country that never ceases to be a threat to itself” and marvels at the relative serenity of her Dutch friends: “‘These Dutch people have no other worries,’ chuckles Noga to herself.
 ‘Their wars ended seventy years ago […] [they] have been spared the new wave of terrorism.
 The euro is stable, their economy is strong, and unemployment is low.’”
 Noga has chosen to live her life as a junior harpist in a foreign country, where she need not feel any sense of belonging that could cause her concern about her own or her nation’s future.
-This choice enables her to remain uninvolved and uncommitted; she is a kind of “extra” in her own life, and not only during her visit to Israel.
+This choice enables her to remain uninvolved and uncommitted; she is a kind of “extra” in her own life.
 Similarly, her rejection of motherhood hints at the intentional avoidance of a lifelong connection – the connection to her descendants – and a reluctance to leave her mark on the world.
 Noga herself provides no satisfying explanation for her decision not to have children.
 Uriah is the one to hypothesize that her decision stems from political considerations: